Breakfast clubs: guidance on food and funding

 1. You can decide whether to run a breakfast club

-2. It’s up to you what’s on the menu
+2. It’s up to you whether you serve food

-4. Be clear on when you can charge parents
+4. Be clear on when you can charge parents/carers

 You can decide whether to run a breakfast club

-However, parents have the right to request breakfast and after-school clubs, and holiday childcare.
+However, parents and carers have the right to request one.

-You aren’t obliged to grant requests for wraparound childcare, but you:
+You don't have to grant requests for school-based wraparound childcare (such as breakfast and after-school club, and holiday childcare), but you:

 • Must act reasonably when dealing with requests